03 Aug Iguazu Falls Entrance Fee

 Brazil side of Iguazu falls entrance fee

 You can enter the park from 09:00 am until 17:00 pm and the entry fee for the Brazilian side of the falls can be paid once you arrive at the falls, or you can pre-pay your entrance online.
 To see the current entrance rates in Brazilian Reals, and pay your entry in advance, you can visit this website: https://tickets.cataratasdoiguacu.com.br

-Brazilian nationals are entitled the cheapest entrance fee to the falls, and then next cheapest are citizens of member countries of the MercoSur holding identification from Argentina, Uruguay, Paraguay, or Venezuela.
+Brazilian nationals are entitled to the cheapest entrance fee to the falls, and then the next cheapest are the citizens of Mercosur member which include Argentina, Uruguay, Paraguay, or Venezuela.
 The rest of the world need to pay full price for entrance to the National Park, but there is a child discount for kids up until 11 years.

 There is a cash machine at the entrance, and you can pay with credit card for your ticket.
 Shops, restaurants and the boat trip located inside the park, also accept credit card.
 Once you enter there are free electric-run buses that take you to the start of the trail which you follow for different views of the falls.

 Argentina side of Iguazu falls entrance fee

 Like the Brazil entrance, the Argentinan entrance fee is determined by where in the world you reside.
 Argentine nations have the cheapest entrance, followed by nationals of the Mercosur countries.
 The rest of the world pays a higher fee with no discounts for children.
-The train to the devil’s throat is included, but park entry does not include the boat rides which are operated by a private company.
+The train to the devil’s throat is included, but the park entry does not include the boat rides which are operated by a private company.

-Prices inside the Argentine Side of the Falls – There is an ATM cash machine inside the park, and restaurants, the boat operators and shops do take credit card.
+Prices inside the Argentine Side of the Falls – There is an ATM cash machine inside the park, and all the restaurants, boat operators and shops do take credit card.
 It is worth mentioning that food and drinks (even water) are very expensive on the Argentine side, while the Brazil side has more reasonable prices.

 Iguazu Falls Transfers